LunetYifru/Concurrent-Learning-Framework-for-Safety-STL-and-RL-Policy/README.md

 ## Dependencies

-The codebase depends on several key libraries, including modified versions of Safety Gymnasium and Omnisafe, tailored to meet the specific objectives of this research.
+The codebase depends on several key libraries, including modified versions of Safety Gymnasium, Gymnasium, and Omnisafe, tailored to meet the specific objectives of this research.
 The dependencies are as follows:

 - [`rtamt`](https://github.com/nickovic/rtamt.git)
 - [`GPyOpt` ](https://github.com/SheffieldML/GPyOpt.git)